fossasia/eventyay-tickets/video/docs/admin/setup.rst

     # sudo -u postgres createuser -P venueless
     # sudo -u postgres createdb -O venueless venueless

 Make sure that your database listens on the network.
-If PostgreSQL on the same same host as docker, but not inside a docker container, we recommend that you just listen on the Docker interface by changing the following line in ``/etc/postgresql/<version>/main/postgresql.conf``::
+If PostgreSQL runs on the same host as docker, but not inside a docker container, we recommend that you just listen on the Docker interface by changing the following line in ``/etc/postgresql/<version>/main/postgresql.conf``::